LIFE STORY

 And the Toritsu-dai area in those days was the ideal place to start.

 Tokyo is not really a city.
-It is a collection of ‘villages,’ each centered on one or other of the stations strung out like beads along one or other of the railway and subway lines radiating from the central district.
+It is a collection of ‘villages,’ each centred on one or other of the stations strung out like beads along one or other of the many railway and subway lines radiating from the central district.

 Only on the outskirts do we run into those soulless, Soviet-style New Towns thrown up in the immediate postwar years with their rows of grey concrete danchi condominiums or rows of identical houses.